-Jobs Career Advice Signup
+Jobs Career Advice Post Job

-Updated on Mar 26, 2025 1260 views
+Updated on Jun 10, 2025 3109 views

 Getting laid off is an unfavourable experience.
-It is a major life event that can shake you, especially when you did not see it coming.
+It is a major life event that can shake you, especially when you do not see it coming.
 While you may not be in the space to process all of what is going on, taking immediate and strategic actions can help you regain control and prepare for the next chapter of your career.
 In this piece, we identify 10 essential steps you must take after being laid off.

 1. Request for your last payslip